What can we learn from the life of Rahab?

 Why did the Israelite spies visit the house of Rahab the prostitute?

-What should we learn from the life of Ruth?
+What can we learn from the life of Ruth?

 What should we learn from what the Bible says about Tamar?